larayeung/standardblog/abcusdaccountability/readme.md

 To reiterate, this section (and document as a whole) is not advocating for violating human rights, the U.S. Constitution, or any laws that are violating the U.S. constitution.

+Very often, an administrator by the name of $!RS would call students into her office and verbally abuse them.
+It's important to understand the context of the office: students who make the reasonable choice to walk out of that office and ignore that verbal abuse can face repercussions and retaliation.

+Of course, reprimands like "You shouldn't have done this", "You broke this rule", "This person's feelings were hurt" are not verbal abuse.
+What $!RS has spewed to students is categorically different.

+It's difficult for a student to prove exactly what $!RS says behind closed doors.
+They *do* have an option to say something like, "Before we start this conversation, I want you to know that I am recording this and reserve the right to share this recording with the public."
+However, we live in a society where students are retaliated against for exercising their rights.
+It seems reasonable to argue that if $!RS were to know of this, she would retaliate in some other way.

+Of course, it is in violation of California's two-party recording laws.
+We argue

+## The Constitution

+The

 # Meta

 ## Avoiding Takedowns